netascode/ansible-dc-vxlan-example/README.md

 # Ansible NDFC VXLAN Example Repository

 This repository is designed to build the skeleton for the [Network as Code DC VXLAN Ansible Galaxy Collection](https://galaxy.ansible.com/ui/repo/published/cisco/nac_dc_vxlan/).
-Cloaning this repository will create a working structure that can be extended to automate your Cisco Nexus Data Center network using Nexus Dashboard Fabric Controller (NDFC).
+Cloning this repository will create a working structure that can be extended to automate your Cisco Nexus Data Center network using Nexus Dashboard Fabric Controller (NDFC).

 ## Setting up environment for the collection